Phreekls7/GPR_Jetson_Final/GUI+SGY_SAVER/README.md

 # GPR ROS 2 GUI + SEG-Y Saver

-A ROS 2-based system with two main parts:
+A ROS 2-based system with two main parts

 A real-time PyQt5 GUI that shows drone telemetry and GPR data A background node that saves GPR traces to a `.sgy` file on shutdown